tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 implementations MAY send explicit ACKs for the complete received flight even though it will eventually also be implicitly acknowledged through the responding flight.
-A notable example for this is the case of post-handshake client authentication in constrained environments, where generating the CertificateVerify message can take considerable time on the client.
+A notable example for this is the case of client authentication in constrained environments, where generating the CertificateVerify message can take considerable time on the client.
 All other flights MUST be ACKed.
 Implementations MAY acknowledge the records corresponding to each transmission of